mgp123/mgp123.github.io/_posts/2022-01-30-genereting.simpsons.md

   </figcaption>
 </figure>

-Why did it failed?
+Why did it fail?
 Probably the network's architecture (specifically the tweaks) were not good.
 Also a latent representation of 1024 might be too small to represent the whole image with enough accuracy.

 ### Footnotes

 <a name="framesfootnote">1</a>: This is a bit of an oversimplification.
 Episodes might be shorter or using a different framerate.
 Also credits or black frames do not count.

-<a name="transfer-learning">2</a>: How much did transfer learning help considering that the datasets are so different?
+<a name="transfer-learning">2</a>: How much did transfer learning help, considering that the datasets are so different?

 <a name="video-generator">3</a>: Created using script from [dvschultz](https://github.com/dvschultz/stylegan2-ada-pytorch)